mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 :ref:`QENSFitSequential <algm-QENSFitSequential>` algorithm.

 MSDFit searches for the log files named <runnumber>_sample.txt in your chosen raw file directory (the name ‘sample’ is for OSIRIS).
+These log files will exist if the correct temperature was loaded using SE-log-name in the Elwin tab.
 If they exist the temperature is read and the MSD is plotted versus temperature; if they do not exist the MSD is plotted versus run number (last 3 digits).

 The fitted parameters for all runs are in _msd_Table and the <u2> in _msd.
 To run the Sequential fit a workspace named <inst><first-run>_to_<last-run>_eq is